 Bidding is currently underway for oil concessions in the onshore Congo and Kwanza Basins under ANPG's control.
-The tender is expected to be awarded by mid-October 2021.
+The tender was awarded in the end of September 2021.15

 IV PRODUCTION RESTRICTIONS

 Each associated company with the concessionaire is entitled to freely dispose of its share of production in accordance with the participating interest in the PSA.
 Restrictions to this entitlement can only be imposed by a mandatory requirement from the Angolan state, and specifically for the purpose of satisfaction of domestic consumption, or in the event of a national emergency, where the government has the right to the acquisition of the referred production.
 In this case, the restriction to production may involve the petroleum installations besides the production of the concession area.
 In the event of war or national emergency declared by the government, all or part of the production may be requisitioned to ensure that Angola's strategic requirements are met.
 The associated company is entitled to compensation in an amount equal to the market value price of the quantity of the requisitioned product.